-Download ISO/SAE 21434: Setting the Standard for Connected Cars’ Cybersecurity for more details on the new standard, along with Trend Micro’s insights and recommendations.
+Download ISO/SAE 21434: Setting the Standard for Connected Cars’ Cybersecurity to read the updates on the sectional structure and details on the new standard, along with Trend Micro’s insights and recommendations.

 The functions and usage of today’s automobiles are changing as connectivity drives the demand for more modern features, and the automotive industry has been continuously developing and releasing new features to meet this demand.
 Among a number of modern features, today’s cars feature systems that connect to other vehicles, mobile devices, traffic infrastructure, and cloud systems for different purposes such as:

 These new features and systems require an increased dependence on software.
 While modern features, such as internet access, app-based remote monitoring and management, autonomous driving, and driver-assistance systems, were designed to increase user safety and convenience, they also add complexities and cybersecurity gaps to the whole automotive ecosystem.

 For instance, every added feature, sensor, or connection needs to be supported by software in an engine control unit (ECU).
 The number of ECUs included in connected cars has increased over time, with some having more than 100 ECUs handling different functions, from the engine and powertrain to the brakes, suspension, and electronics subsystems.

 Modern connected cars now share networks with mobile devices and have features that have more in common with computers than traditional automobiles.
 Unfortunately, the increased demand for connectivity — and the rapid pace of development to meet it — inevitably increases the number of exposed and vulnerable components.

 Projected Compound Annual Growth Rate (CAGR) of Automotive ECUs Market Report